hasura/graphql-engine/docs/graphql/manual/schema/relationships/remote-joins-architecture.rst

 Security
 --------

 Hasura's :ref:`authorization model <authorization>` gives you role-based access control.
 This extends to actions and remote schemas as well.
 In actions, you can go to the ``Permissions`` tab and choose which fields to expose for which roles.
-In remote schemas, Hasura will :ref:`forward <schema_auth>` your session variables which can be used to implement custom authorization in your remote schemas.
+For remote schemas, Hasura will :ref:`forward your session variables <schema_auth>` which can be used to implement custom authorization in your remote schemas.
 Native role-based permissions on remote schemas is in the works.

 Performance
 -----------